 © Ambrits | Stock Free Images

-Verbs: book, open, close, prescribe, wear, sit, stand, lie, cough, bend, sneeze,
+Verbs: book, open, close, prescribe, wear, sit, stand, lie, cough, bend, sneeze, to treat

 Adverbs: slowly, gently, quickly